smartprocure/obj-walker/README.md

 walker(obj: object, walkFn: WalkFn, options: Options = {}) => void
 ```

-Generic walking fn that traverse an object in preorder (default) or postorder,
+Generic walking fn that traverses an object in preorder (default) or postorder,
 calling `walkFn` for each node.
 Can be used directly, but probably shouldn't.

 ```typescript